JordiRos/remoteimgui/README.md

 ==========

 This relies on your imconfig implementation, so what I've included is an implementation over one of the existing Imgui examples.
-It should be easy to copy & paste from this example to your app (just an include and a few blocks of code)
+It should be easy to copy & paste from this example to your app (just an include and a few blocks of code).
+No core ImGui modifications required at all

 Websockets
 ==========